 Unlike bamboo, rattan stems have a solid core, making rattan a very durable material.
 In fact, it is among the strongest of woods.

-Looking at a bamboo stick, it’s easy to confuse it with rattan.
+Looking at bamboo, it’s easy to confuse it with rattan.
 There are similarities in the colour of the bark and in the knots or nodes.
 But unlike rattan with its solid core, bamboo is hollow and so cannot be curved.
 It is cut into strips that are then assembled to form a solid material with a hard, dense and sustainable fibre.

 There’s a sense of nostalgia surrounding the renewed popularity of rattan and bamboo, since these materials were very much in fashion in the 1950s and the 1970s.
 But they have now been completely reinvented.
-As seen in our new Sumatra and Seto accent chairs, new rattan and bamboo products have pure, simple, structured lines and a much less decorative look overall than they once did, which makes their design more contemporary, timeless and, above all, versatile.
+New rattan and bamboo products have pure, simple, structured lines and a much less decorative look overall than they once did, which makes their design more contemporary, timeless and, above all, versatile.
+Just like the new collections, Natya and Norah.
 They can fit with every style of décor.
 These materials lend the décor character by softening it, adding a retro feel, or introducing a splash of nature.

 Rattan and bamboo evoke an appealing Bohemian spirit.
 What was once material associated exclusively with garden furniture now has a place inside the home all year long, lending the interior decor a warm and relaxed feel with a touch of the exotic.
-The natural and authentic qualities of these two materials create a change of scenery that can whet your sense of wanderlust!
+The natural and authentic qualities of these two materials create a change of scenery that can whet your sense of wanderlust- get inspired.

 Natural materials like wood, rattan and bamboo are part of the trend known as boho-chic.
-Bohemian decor takes inspiration from nomadic culture, blending colours and materials along with ethnic, botanical and vintage elements.
+Bohemian decor takes inspiration from nomadic culture, blending colours and materials along with exotic, botanical and vintage elements.

-The trend can be integrated into any decor with small touches in the form of accessories such as rattan mirrors and cushions from the Siti, Niomo and Nairobi collections.
-The Soma lamp, India mirrors and new Sabang bamboo baskets also nicely capture the trend.
+The trend can be integrated into any decor with small touches in the form of accessories such as cushions, lamps, mirrors or wicker baskets which also nicely capture the trend.